-Name Type Description
+Name Туре Description

 flag Flag The flag you want to check.

-entity_type (optional) integer If specified, the $\underline{\text{Entity}}$ type to look at.
+entity_type (optional) Entity Type If specified, the entity type to look at.
 If not specified, all types are looked at.

 Integer number

 To get the number of airbag parts flagged with flag f in model m: